 Study Guide for Final Exam in Linguistics

-This study guide has been revised for 2014.
-It won't be changed again unless corrections needed are identified during review sessions.
+This study guide has been revised for 2016.
+It will not be changed again unless errors are found.
 Contact the professor if you have questions or see errors.

 Dr. Tina L. Hanlon